Blackburn with Darwen Borough Council -

 Alongside this strategic layer, investment-grade feasibility studies were completed for each building, integrating fabric, M&E condition, occupancy, and energy modelling in line with BS EN 16247, supported by SAP analysis and dynamic simulation.
 Where appropriate, low-carbon heating solutions were developed to RIBA Stages 1 –4, with enabling works defined to manage constraints and reduce delivery risk.
 All buildings remained operational throughout.
 Safeguarding-led delivery and close coordination with service managers ensured continuity of service across sensitive SEND, family hub, and public-facing facilities.

-Finally, technical outputs were translated into a prioritised, fundable business case, aligned with Salix PSDS requirements.
-This provided the Council with a clear, evidence-based roadmap to progress from feasibility to funding and delivery.
+Finally, technical outputs were translated into a prioritised, fundable business case, aligned with Salix PSDS requirement and our programme-led approach ensured decisions were consistent and scalable across the wider estate, rather than isolated to individual buildings.
+This provided the Council with a clear, evidence-based roadmap to progress from feasibility to funding and delivery throughout their estate.

 The Outcome

 For Blackburn with Darwen Borough Council, the programme delivered clarity where there had previously been uncertainty.
 A complex, operational estate facing rising energy costs, ageing infrastructure, and increasing decarbonisation pressure was transformed into a structured, achievable roadmap for change.
-The Council moved from individual, reactive decisions to a joined-up strategy that balanced carbon ambition with service continuity and financial reality.
+The Council moved from individual, reactive decisions to a joined-up strategy that balanced carbon ambition with service continuity and financial reality, with us providing a clear and repeatable framework capable of supporting a wider citywide replacement programme across occupied public buildings.
 A clear, fundable business case equipped officers with the evidence and confidence needed to secure investment, prioritise interventions, and plan delivery over time.
 Most importantly, this progress was achieved without compromising the safety, care, and accessibility of buildings serving vulnerable users, leaving the Council not just with a plan, but with the assurance that its transition to low-carbon heat is deliverable, defensible, and built to last.

 Our Lasting Impact